If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-It is important that you tell your current and any recent sexual partners that you are being treated for syphilis, so that they go for treatment too.
-In the UK it is recommended you tell any sexual partners you have had over the last six months.
+It is important that you tell any recent sexual partners (in the last six months) that you are being treated for syphilis, so that they go for treatment too.

-The staff at Brook or sexual health clinics can help if you find it hard to talk to partners about syphilis.
 Some clinics may also offer to contact your partner using what’s called a ‘contact slip’.
-This is to inform them they may have been exposed and to recommend they get tested and it doesn’t mention your name.
+This is to inform them they may have been exposed and to recommend they get tested, but it doesn’t mention your name.

 Not an STI but STIs can trigger it.